Top 100 Party – August 20, 2019

 For more information, including sponsorships, contact Tim Foster at 916 444 7665 or firstname.lastname@example.org

 THANKS TO OUR SPONSORS!
-The California Endowment, The Tribal Alliance of Sovereign Indian Nations, KP Public Affairs, California Professional Firefighters, California Medical Association, Personal Insurance Federation of California, State Building and Construction Trades Council, The California Dental Association, Perry Communications, Lucas Public Affairs, Bay Area Council, Pandora, Townsend Calkin Tapio, The California Channel and The California Center.
+The California Endowment, The Tribal Alliance of Sovereign Indian Nations, KP Public Affairs, California Professional Firefighters, California Medical Association, Personal Insurance Federation of California, State Building and Construction Trades Council, The California Dental Association, McNally Temple Associates, PREMION, California State Pipe Trades Council, Perry Communications, California Business Roundtable, Fiona Hutton and Associates, Lucas Public Affairs, Bay Area Council, CALmatters, Univision, ALZA Strategies, Marketplace Communications, Pandora, Remcho, Johansen and Purcell, McGeorge Capital Center for Law and Policy, Townsend Calkin Tapio, The Natural Resources Defense Council, Kaufman Campaign Consultants, Mercury Public Affairs, The California Channel and The California Center.